ChescoV6/chesco.github.io/README.md

 # ChescoOS

-A sleek, user-friendly desktop environment in the browser, built by Chesco. 🚀
+The refined futuristic mock OS in the browser, built by Chesco. ✨

 ## Features
+- Clean, evenly spaced app grid with consistent icons
-- Modern, dark-themed UI with Tailwind CSS
+- Elegant holographic UI with softer gradients and shadows
+- Smarter widget placement and refined taskbar
+- Resizable windows with edge-snapping
-- Draggable and minimizable windows
+- Notification center and customizable widgets
-- File Explorer with basic file/folder display
+- File Explorer, Terminal, and Settings with polished layouts
-- Customizable taskbar
+- Apps: Clock, Browser, Music Player, Image Viewer, and more
-- Smooth animations and responsive design
+- Smooth transitions and high-contrast support

 ## Getting Started
 1. Clone the repo: